 Another function of the scale is to prevent the marine organism to contact when they constantly hitting the skin as sharks are moving through water.
 These micro-organisms can adhere to the skin surface and are hazardous to sharks.
 With its skin accelerating the water flow, the shark can reduce the contact time, and the skin’s nano-texture also helps to reduce the available contact area for organisms to adhere.

-From these findings the shark skin has inspired design in many ways.
-Today the boat coating surface has emulated the shark skin to limit possible micro-species from attaching on its surface and greatly improves the boat’s energy efficiency.
+Based on these findings, the shark skin has inspired design in many ways.
+Today the boat coating surface has emulated the shark skin to limit possible micro-species from attaching onto its surfaces and has greatly improves the boat’s energy efficiency.
 This way it also reduces the use of toxic chemicals which were used to clean the boat surface.

-The shark skin has also made other great impacts such as in the swimming industry where the skin texture is applied on swimming suits which helps improving the swimmer’s speed by three percent.
+Recently the shark skin has yet made another great impact in the swimming industry where the skin texture is applied on swimming suits that helps improving the swimmer’s speed by three percent.

 More applications are being developed from this inspiration, and there are much more from the nature for human to learn.
 For more information, visit the Biomimicry Institute’s website at http://www.biomimicryinstitute.org/